DXPetti/dxpettidotcom/content/blog/2024/10/migrating-autopilot-hashes-with-azure-tables/index.md

   - "azure"
   - "intune"
   - "powershell"
+  - "bicep"
   - "autopilot"
-  - "tables"
+  - "azure tables"
-coverImage:
+coverImage: "autopilot_cover.jpg"
-draft: true
 ---

-## The problem

 As part of a project to consolidate 3 organizations into 1 new organization, we decided as part of the IT consolidation, end user would go through a reset and re-register process to migrate their device from either BYOD or old environment corporate (Intune) managed to new environment corporate (Intune) managed.
 This process would occur over a short window of time (such as a weekend) for all users.